-Abigail, having learned of David's impending attack, quickly packed generous provisions--including bread, wine, meat, and fruit--on the backs of asses, and set out to intercept David and his soldiers.
-There she pleaded with him to forgo his revenge, reminding David that he was fighting the Lord's battles and that he should not allow evil to enter into his life.
-After her successful mission, Abigail returned home and told her husband the following morning what she had done.
-Her joyous news caused her husband's heart to die "within him, and he became as a stone."
-Upon hearing of Nabal's death, David, rejoicing that God had acted to support his cause, sent servants to ask Abigail to marry him.
+This biblical narrative, recounted in 1 Samuel 25:2–42, describes an episode during David's exile in the wilderness in southern Judah.
+David, in need of provisions, sent some of his men to request aid from a wealthy sheep farmer named Nabal, whose herd David had let graze unmolested all winter.
+The sheep farmer curtly refused their request.
+Infuriated, David set out with 400 armed men to seek revenge.
+Nabal's wife, Abigail, having learned of David's impending attack, quickly packed generous provisions—including bread, wine, meat, and fruit—on the backs of donkeys, and set out to intercept David and his soldiers.
+She pleaded with David to forego his punitive action, reminding him that he was fighting the Lord's battles and should not allow evil into his life.
+Abigail returned home and her joyous news caused her husband's heart to die "within him, and he became as a stone."
+Upon hearing of Nabal's death, David assumed that God had acted to support his cause and rejoiced, after which he promptly sent servants to ask Abigail to marry him.
+She consented and became David's second wife.

-Rubens painted this luminous oil sketch, which may have served as a model for a tapestry, in the early 1630s, shortly after he had returned to Antwerp upon the conclusion of his diplomatic ventures in Spain and England.
-The fluid brushwork and flickering highlights that both model and accent forms, the deeply resonant colors, and the broad, atmospheric handling of the landscape all reflect Rubens' appreciation of Titian's and Veronese's artistic achievements--an appreciation rekindled in Madrid and London in the late 1620s when he had renewed his study of these Venetian masters.
+Rubens, who was profoundly Catholic, received many commissions for religious works, including altarpieces and designs for tapestries.
+He painted this luminous oil sketch, which may have served as a model for a tapestry, in the early 1630s, shortly after he had returned to Antwerp following delicate diplomatic assignments in Spain and England at the behest of King Philip IV of Spain, missions that he accomplished under the cover of his activities as an artist.
+The fluid brushwork and flickering highlights that both model and accentuate forms; the deeply resonant colors; and the broad, atmospheric handling of the landscape all reflect Rubens's appreciation of Titian's and Veronese's artistic achievements—two Venetian masters whose works he studied in Madrid and London in the late 1620s.

 lower right: 2[3 or 5?]9